prometheus/prometheus/docs/storage.md

 ```
 ./promtool create-blocks-from openmetrics name_of_input_file [name_of_output_directory]
 ```

-If there is an overlap, you will need to shut down Prometheus, and restart it with `--storage.tsdb.allow-overlapping-blocks`.
-If there is no overlap or if the flag is already set, no shut-down is required.

-If you do not want to lose any importannt data points, use the `--storage.tsdb.retention.time=X` flag.
+After the creation of the blocks, move it to the desired directory.
+If there is an overlap with older data, the flag `--storage.tsdb.allow-overlapping-blocks` needs to be set.
+Also, if `--storage.tsdb.retention.time=X` flag is not set the data older than the retention will be deleted.